ialxn/JEOL_eds/README.md

 # JEOL_eds

-A python module to read binary data files ('.pts') or image file ('.img', '.map') by JEOL's Analysis Station software.
-The function to parse the header of the binary file was copied from HyperSpy (hyperspy/io_plugins/jeol.py scheduled for inclusion into HyperSpy 1.7).
+A python module to read binary data files ('.pts'), image files ('.img', '.map'), and spectral data ('.eds', 'pln') acquired by JEOL's Analysis Station software.
+The functions to parse the header of the binary file and of the '.img', '.map', and '.eds' files were copied from HyperSpy (hyperspy/io_plugins/jeol.py scheduled for inclusion into HyperSpy 1.7).

 This module does not aim to replace HyperSpy which is much more feature-rich.
 Instead it provides an easy interface to extract spectra or elemental maps from the binary file much like the *Play Back* feature in **Analysis Station**.